Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

-The considerable reduction in the average degree and transitivity, and the great increase in the average path length, have direct consequence, impacting the small world architecture \citep{watts1998collective} observed during the awake state.
-According to Olaf Sporns, the small world architecture, that is characterized by high values of the transitivity coefficient and a small average path length, provides an structural substrate of great relevance, being important in many aspects of the brain functional organization.
-This architecture supports the processing of information segregated locally and integrated globally \citep{sporns2011networks}.
-The small world architecture is also considered to promote efficiency of transmission and processing of information, wiring economy and to give support to a diverse and complex dynamic of the network \citep{bullmore2012economy}.
+\end{itemize} The considerable reduction in the average degree and transitivity and the significant increase in the average path length have direct consequences, impacting the small world architecture \citep{watts1998collective} observed during the awake state.
+According to Olaf Sporns, the small-world architecture, characterized by high values of the transitivity coefficient and a small average path length, provides a structural substrate of great relevance, important in many aspects of the brain's functional organization.
+This architecture supports processing information segregated locally and integrated globally \citep{sporns2011networks}.
+The small world architecture is also considered to promote the efficiency of transmission and processing of information, the wiring economy, and the support of diverse and complex network dynamics \citep{bullmore2012economy}.

-Several authors consider the segregation and integration as two of main principles of organization of the activities that occur in the cerebral cortex \citep{zeki1978functional,zeki1988functional, tononi1994measure,tononi1998consciousness,friston2002beyond, friston2005models,friston2009modalities}.
-Sporns goes even beyond and highlights that the balance between those two properties constitute a key mechanism necessary for the brain in order to perform its activities \citep{sporns2011networks}.
+Several authors consider segregation and integration as two of the main principles of the organization of activities that occur in the cerebral cortex \citep{zeki1978functional,zeki1988functional, tononi1994measure,tononi1998consciousness,friston2002beyond, friston2005models,friston2009modalities}.
+Sporns highlights that the balance between those two properties constitutes a key mechanism necessary for the brain to perform its activities \citep{sporns2011networks}.

-The results of this study demonstrate that on the frequency bands Theta, Alpha and Beta, two of the properties of the network that were most impacted after the anesthetic induction were the integration capacity at global levels (increase in the average path length) and integration capacity at local levels (decrease in the transitivity coefficient).
-Those factors have direct consequence on the breakdown of the small world architecture that was observed in the awake state.
-Those experimental results are in accordance and support what has been pointed out by many authors, relating the loss of key structural properties of functional networks to alterations and suppression of brain capacities.
+The results of this study demonstrate that the anesthetic induction had most significantly impacted two network properties over the Theta, Alpha, and Beta frequency bands.
+These properties were the integration capacity at global levels (an increase in the average path length) and the integration capacity at local levels (a decrease in the transitivity coefficient).
+Those factors have a direct consequence on the breakdown of the small-world architecture that was observed in the awake state.
+These experimental results support hypotheses pointed out by many authors, relating the loss of fundamental structural properties of functional networks to alterations and suppression of brain functions.